kubermatic/docs/content/kubermatic/v2.20/references/crds/_index.en.md

-EtcdBackupRestore holds the configuration of the automatic backup restores.
+EtcdBackupRestore holds the configuration of the automatic backup and restores.

 _Appears in:_
 - [SeedSpec](#seedspec)